joe-gregory/Plugin-Democracy/README.md

 # Direct-Democracy
-This app allows communities to collaborate as a Direct Democracy
+This app allows communities to collaborate as direct democracies